wcarhart/aoc24/README.md

 ```

 ## Testing
 Usually when writing the solution, it's easier to test with the provided dummy example or custom scenarios.
-To do this, put these in a local file (e.g. `test.txt`, which in particular is ignored in this repository), and then use the `test` command.
+To do this, put these in a local file (e.g. `test.txt`), and then use the `test` command.
 ```bash
 node app.js test DAY test.txt
 ```